 College of Science

 Texas A&M faculty and students are driven by the spirit of discovery and committed to pushing back the boundaries of knowledge.
-Research conducted at Texas A&M represented annual expenditures of more than $922 million in fiscal year 2020, paced by research grants in the life sciences.
-Texas A&M ranked in the top 20 of the National Science Foundation’s Higher Education Research and Development survey (2017), based on expenditures of more than $905.4 million in fiscal year 2017.
-The College of Science alone is responsible for more than $60 million of that research, including millions in indirect cost return that is reinvested in new and continuing projects.
+Research conducted at Texas A&M generated annual expenditures of more than $1.131 billion in fiscal year 2020, paced by research grants in the life sciences.
+Texas A&M ranked in the top 25 of the most recent National Science Foundation Higher Education Research and Development survey based on expenditures of more than $952 million in fiscal year 2019.
+The College of Science alone is responsible for more than $40 million of that research, including millions in indirect cost return that is reinvested in new and continuing projects.

 $40 million in federal research funding